DevExpress/testcafe/docs/articles/documentation/reference/command-line-interface.md

   * [--color](#--color)
   * [--no-color](#--no-color)

 When you execute the `testcafe` command, TestCafe first reads settings from the `.testcaferc.json` [configuration file](configuration-file.md) if this file exists, and then applies the settings from the command line.
-Command-line settings override conflicting values from the configuration file.
+If there are conflicting values, command-line settings override these values in the configuration file.
 TestCafe prints information about every overridden property in the console.

 If you specify the [browsers](configuration-file.md#browsers) and [src](configuration-file.md#src) properties in the configuration file, you can omit them in the command line.